vangelis183/repophp/README.md

 These patterns are added to the default exclusions (e.g., .env, composer.lock, etc.).
 This option can be used multiple times to add multiple patterns.

+- **--max-tokens <number>, -max <number> (default: 0):**
+Maximum number of tokens per output file.
+If set to a positive number, the repository will be split into multiple files when the token limit is reached.
+Set to 0 (default) for no limit.

 - **--no-gitignore, -nog:**
 If this flag is provided, .gitignore files will not be used to exclude files.